PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-10 04:25:16
+Last updated: 2024-04-10 04:25:49
-Random Quote: The Wall can stop an army, but not a man alone.  -  Mance Rayder
+Random Quote: Just remember who your friends and who your enemies are. - Billy Butcher